Stanton County Fair General Rules / Herdsmanship

 GENERAL RULES

-NO FIREARMS, ITEMS WITH A BLADE (broadheads, knives, saws, etc.) or related items of any other kind, may be exhibited.
+NO FIREARMS, ITEMS WITH A BLADE (broadheads, knives, saws, etc.) Or related items of any other kinds, may be exhibited.
 This applies to actual items, replicated items and item parts.
-Shooting sports accessories are permissible as described in the Conservation, Wildlife and Shooting Sports Fairbook.
+Shooting sports accessories are permissible as described in the Conservation, Wildlife, and Shooting Sports Fair Book.

 USE OF COPYWRITTEN IMAGES – Copyrighted writing, artwork, videos, and images may be used in 4-H educational exhibits under Fair Use for educational purposes of Copyright Law.
 To qualify for Fair Use, 4-H’ers must: 1) only use a small amount of the copy-written work, 2) add new meaning to the work to make it original, 3) rework it and use it in a totally different way, and 4) use it for nonprofit purposes (not to make money).
 Giving credit to the original creator is also recommended.